Politics of Colorado: Shifting political landscape (1990–present)

 Colorado's political landscape began shifting in the 1990s.
 The state passed significant voter initiatives including Term Limits (1990) and the Taxpayer Bill of Rights (TABOR) (1992).

 Democrats have held the governorship for 24 of the past 32 years since 1991, and since 2008, the state has voted Democratic in five consecutive presidential elections—the party's longest such streak in Colorado's history.

+In the 1990s, various factors such as economic, historic racial and ideological diversity, and migration made Colorado and other western states in general more politically competitive.

-In 2004, Democrats captured both chambers of the state legislature for the first time since 1963 and elected several Democrats like Ken Salazar while John Salazar and his Ed Perlmutter won U.S. seats.
+In 2004, Democrats captured both chambers of the state legislature for the first time since 1963 and elected several Democrats, such as Ken Salazar to the U.S. Senate and his brother John Salazar to the 3rd Congressional District.
 With the election of Bill Ritter as governor in 2006, Democrats won a political trifecta.

-By the early 2010s, Colorado was considered a swing state and by 2016 was considered a blue-leaning swing state.
+By around 2010, Colorado was considered a swing state and by 2016, it was considered a blue-leaning swing state.

 Colorado has been trending Democratic since the early 2000s due to the rising percentage of young, college-educated, suburban, and unaffiliated voters leaning Democratic.
-The increased organization and perceived centrism of the state's Democratic Party has also been advanced as a reason for the political shift.
+The increased organization and perceived spectrum of political beliefs (such as progressivism and centrism) within the state's Democratic Party has also been advanced as a reason for the political shift.
 The growing social and religious conservative shift of the state's Republican Party has also been cited as a reason for the changing voting patterns of Colorado, along with the party shifting right-ward politically.

 The year 2018 saw the state undergo a political shift.
 In the 2018 state elections, Democrats gained control of the state Senate, won all the constitutional statewide offices (including the governorship), and expanded their majority in the state House.
 They also gained a numerical majority for the U.S. House delegation.
 By 2020, Colorado was considered a safe blue state, with Joe Biden winning by more than 13% over Donald Trump.

 In 2024, Kamala Harris won Colorado by around a 11% margin, re-affirming the status of Colorado as a blue state.
 Demographic change and the expansion of Denver's suburbs into Republican-leaning counties have increasingly contributed to the Democratic shift.
 While several suburban Front Range counties like Jefferson continued trending Democratic, with Kamala Harris improving on Joe Biden's 2020 margins, turnout declined significantly in Democratic strongholds like Denver and Adams County which affected the margin of victory.
 Additionally, southern parts of the state, particularly counties with large Latino populations like Pueblo and those in the San Luis Valley, saw notable shifts toward Republicans.